Loading Events

 Location

-In this engaging webinar, Linda Johnson, Susan Schorr, and Brian Garrett will cover how independent schools should handle both the admissions process and day-to-day enrollment of students with disabilities.
+In this engaging webinar, our Education Law Practice Group will cover how independent schools should handle both the admissions process and day-to-day enrollment of students with disabilities.
 The session will dissect the legal framework for disabilities at independent schools, including what constitutes a disability or a reasonable accommodation.
 We will also explore various case studies that highlight recommended actions in responding to accommodation requests and how best to support disabled students on campus.
 Attendees will be provided with practical tips on the types of admissions questions that may be asked, and what policies related to disabilities schools should consider implementing.

 Presenters